-This facility gives support to principal investigators and innovation agencies in preparing a first target product profile, assists with platform and project coordination, and gives assessment of target dependent toxicity and support with the design of pharmacological studies in vivo.
+This unit gives support to principal investigators and innovation agencies in preparing a first target product profile, assists with platform and project coordination, and gives assessment of target dependent toxicity and support with the design of pharmacological studies in vivo.

 Target Product Profiling